Obama says inequality facing minority men behind unrest in Baltimore, Ferguson

 White House spokesman Josh Earnest said My Brother’s Keeper Alliance will be responsible for determining its own fundraising policies.

+(This version of the story corrects the paragraph two spelling to Crow instead of Crowe.)

-Additional reporting by Emily Stephenson; Editing by Sandra Maler and Eric Walsh
+Additional reporting by Emily Stephenson; Editing by Sandra Maler, Eric Walsh and Bernard Orr